 The Centre's research will lead to plans for prevention, assessment and treatment of injury, aimed at reducing the risk of later osteoarthritis.

-Watch Professor Mark Batt, Centre Director talk about the Centre
+Watch Professor Mark Batt, former Centre Director talk about the Centre

 Watch Professor Lisa Roberts, Deputy Vice-Chancellor: Research and Innovation at the University of Leeds, gives her support and congratulations for the funding renewal received by the Arthritis Research UK Centre for Sport, Exercise and Osteoarthritis.